-As work shifts for the vast majority of safety positions require constant staffing, open vacant or positions result in associated work shifts being covered on an overtime basis. rate The District develops projections for the number of anticipated open positions each year for budgetary purposes.
+Work shifts for the vast majority of safety positions require constant staffing, open vacant or positions result in associated shifts work being covered on an overtime rate basis.
+The District develops projections for the number of anticipated open positions each year for budgetary purposes.
 Open positions are created through a combination of retirements and other separations of employment.
 Chart 6 details the five-year trend in open positions, including for staff off work due to worker's compensation illness and injury, as further described below.
 The District anticipates a lower average open position vacancy factor in FY24, due primarily to fewer open positions projected at the end of FY23.